VRSEN/agency-swarm/README.md

 ## Future Enhancements

-- Asynchronous communication and task handling.
+1. [x] Creation of agencies that can autonomously create other agencies.
-- Creation of agencies that can autonomously create other agencies.
+2. [ ] Asynchronous communication and task handling.
-- Inter-agency communication for a self-expanding system.
+3. [ ] Inter-agency communication for a self-expanding system.

 ## Contributing